Congratulations – You’re engaged!

 I will ensure that all legal documentation is completed and forwarded to the relevant authorities at the office of Births, Deaths and Marriages, where your marriage will be officially registered.

-Please note that this can currently take 6-8 weeks, until which time you will not be able to apply for a change of name.
+Please note that the registration process can take up to 6 weeks during peak periods, until which time you will not be able to apply for a change of name.

-Once your marriage has officially been registered with Births, Deaths & Marriages, I will notify you via email, with instructions on how to obtain an official Registry issued Marriage Certificate, which you will need to request a change of name.Melbourne wedding celebrants; marriage celebrants in Melbourne;
+Once your marriage has officially been registered with Births, Deaths & Marriages, I will notify you via email, with instructions on how to obtain an official Registry issued Marriage Certificate, which is required in order to move forward with a change of name application.Melbourne wedding celebrants; marriage celebrants in Melbourne;